The Subsea Cable Becomes the AI Border

 The AI Reading

-For AI governance, subsea cables change the object of analysis in four ways.
+For AI governance, subsea cables change the object of analysis in five ways.

 First, they make AI sovereignty material.
 A country can announce a national AI strategy, but if its cloud access, model access, research collaboration, and data flows depend on foreign-owned routes and landing arrangements, its sovereignty is conditional.
 Domestic data centers do not solve this if the wider network layer remains externally controlled.